SarthakKahaliya/task-management-system/README.md

 ## Instuctions for setting up:
 1. Download and install Xampp and run the apache and mysql server.
 2. place the folder into Xampp>htdocs
-3. access the website on a web-browser with the link http://localhost/{Name of the folder}/index.php
+3. access the website on a web-browser with the link http://localhost/{Name_of_the_folder}/index.php
 4. go to http://localhost/phpmyadmin
 5. create a database with name 'mysite' and click on it.
 6. then click import and select 'mysite.sql' file provided in the folder.